What we do

 PCR is a vital technology used in molecular biology and diagnostics.
 Temperature cycling creates a series of events : DNA denaturation, primer annealing, and polymerase extension.
 These stages of PCR result in exponential DNA amplification.

-Our objective of cycling at extreme speeds (0.4 to 2.0 seconds per cycle) required innovative instrumentation and increased concentrations of reagents (primer and polymerase concentration) to ensure not only speed but efficiency and yield.
+Our objective of cycling at extreme speeds (0.4 to 2.0 seconds per cycle) required innovative instrumentation and increased concentrations of reagents (primer and polymerase concentration) to ensure not only speed but high efficiency and yield.
 The resulting technique, Extreme PCR (Published in Clinical Chemistry), demonstrates the feasibility of while-you-wait testing for tests where immediate results are critical.

 Figure Below: A slower example (for easier visualization) of the PCR and Melting Process